Samikshayadav-24/Caching-approaches-for-scaling-and-performance-issues-in-software-issues/Caching.md

 ## DIFFERENT TYPES OF SCALABILITY :

 #### Performance scalability :
- a.
-Scaling on a system by simply by adding more memory, faster CPU, faster disk, etc (very limited scalability).
+ - Scaling on a system by simply by adding more memory, faster CPU, faster disk, etc (very limited scalability).

- b.
-Scaling by adding multiple CPUs or cores (requires multi-threaded application).
+ - Scaling by adding multiple CPUs or cores (requires multi-threaded application).

- c.
-Scaling by adding more machines in a network possibly on a load balancer (this is infinite scalability).
+ - Scaling by adding more machines in a network possibly on a load balancer (this is infinite scalability).

 #### Functional scalability :
    This kind of scalability allows you to add more capabilities easily.

- a.
-Functional scaling due to information hiding (requires object oriented design).
+ - Functional scaling due to information hiding (requires object oriented design).

- b.
-Scaling through meta programming, (requires highly normalized schema and/or meta code that can be configured in different ways).
+ - Scaling through meta programming, (requires highly normalized schema and/or meta code that can be configured in different ways).

 #### Deployment scalability :
    If you want to add more machines in a network possibly on a load balance, deployment scalability creates a well architected deployment design.

 #### Programming scalability :
    This allows large numbers of programmers to work together on a single application.
 This requires good software engineering practices and good engineering management.

 ## 1. What is caching ?